atharvaaalok/Modified-MannKendall-Test/README.md

 ## Use

-The modified Mann-Kendall test is a hypothesis test that determines whether a given sequence of data has a trend. \\
+The modified Mann-Kendall test is a hypothesis test that determines whether a given sequence of data has a trend.<br/>
 It builds upon the original Mann-Kendall test but is more powerful as it can account for autocorrelations within the data.

 ## References